 Farmed cows are killed well short of their approximately 20-year life expectancy.
 In U.S. slaughterhouses, animals are shot in the head with a captive-bolt pistol, hung upside down by a hind leg, stabbed in the throat, and bled to death.
 Many animals aren’t properly stunned and are dismembered and skinned while still conscious.

-6. Skins are preserved with toxic chemicals.
+6. Animals’ skins are preserved with toxic chemicals.

 Without tanning, leather shoes would rot right off your feet.
 Animal skin is turned into finished leather by the application of a variety of dangerous substances, including mineral salts, formaldehyde, coal-tar derivatives, and various oils, dyes, and finishes—some of them cyanide-based.
 This process, which halts decomposition through chemical baths and dehydration, prevents leather from effectively biodegrading.

 Most leather is chrome-tanned.
 All waste containing chromium is considered hazardous by the U.S. Environmental Protection Agency.
 The Centers for Disease Control and Prevention found that the incidence of leukemia among residents near a tannery in Kentucky was five times greater than the U.S. average.
 Studies of leather-tannery workers in Sweden and Italy found cancer risks “between 20% and 50% above [those] expected.”